The understanding of entanglements between climate change, migration and wellbeing

 Reproductive Health Justice & Accessibility for adolescent girls and young women*

-with Caroline Njeri Kungu and Laveria Wanja Mwai
+Facilitated by Caroline Njeri Kungu and Laveria Wanja Mwai.

 Awareness and prevention of common cancers in women